josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🚰_when_cyber_reaches_the_machinery.md

 - movement from OT visibility into control access;
 - movement from interface access into controller configuration;
 - movement from access into command execution;
+- repeated capability development or pre-positioning against specific controller families;
 - confirmed physical-process manipulation;
+- attempted or successful interference with alarms, interlocks, emergency shutdown, or other protective controls;
 - repeated manual fallback across several utilities;
 - repeated compromise of the same controller family;
 - geographic spread;
 - cross-sector operational effects;
 - attacks against water or other systems indispensable to civilian life;
 - persistent access retained for later use;
+- access transfer, procurement, or later customer use involving operational systems;
 - or stronger evidence connecting previously separate incidents to a common operator or sponsor.

 The trend can therefore worsen without one spectacular outage.